Celestial Systematics

 Through the Leo vibration, the soul develops the capacity to maintain a healthy self-regard, a sense of dignity, and a noble reputation.

-Through the Virgo vibration, the soul gains refinement of intellect and skill, and grows in the capacity to serve others with courtesy and modesty.
+Through the Virgo vibration, the soul gains refinement of intellect and skill and grows in the facility of serving with courtesy and modesty.

 Through the Libra vibration, the soul develops the ability to consider in exhaustive detail all sides of an issue before drawing conclusions.

-Through the Scorpio vibration, the soul grows in the capacity to remain poised and passionately loyal to personal integrity in the face of infringement.
+Through the Scorpio vibration, the soul grows in the capacity to remain poised and passionately loyal to integrity in the face of attempted compromise.

 Through the Sagittarius vibration, the soul develops a transparent sense of honor and a free-spirited eagerness to crusade for ideologies.